hashicorp/vault-helm/README.md

 The unit tests don't require any active Kubernetes cluster and complete very quickly.
 These should be used for fast feedback during development.
 The acceptance tests require a Kubernetes cluster with a configured `kubectl`.
 Both require [Bats](https://github.com/bats-core/bats-core) and `helm` to be installed and available on the CLI.
+The unit tests also require the correct version of [yq](https://pypi.org/project/yq/) if running locally.

 To run the unit tests: